Sunrise Walk 2019

 We do recommend that you bring a fully charged mobile phone and extra water.
 The route will be marshalled and fully sign posted but we recommend you also bring along your walking instructions that will be sent to you in your final joining pack.

 We recommend that you wear comfortable (worn in) walking shoes/boots and your Sunrise Walk t-shirt which will be sent to you in the post.
 The venue is outside so there will be no shelter so you are advised to bring some wet weather gear too or even a sun hat!
 The month of June can be wet but it can also be very hot.
 Layers are also good as you can put on and take off as needed.

 I have a disability; can I still take part?

-The majority of the route will be on pavements, some parts of the route will be along the towpath and paths and through some countryside which may be uneven, muddy and not suitable for some wheelchairs or pushchairs.
+The majority of the Richmond route will be on pavements, some parts of the route will be along the towpath and paths and through some countryside which may be uneven, muddy and not suitable for wheelchairs or pushchairs unless they are designed for sport/rough terrain.
+The Guildford route is along parts of the North Downs way and local footpaths, and is not suitable for wheelchairs or pushchairs due to the narrowness of the path in many areas.
 If you have any questions about the route please do call us.

 How old do I need to be to take part?

 All under 16s MUST be accompanied by a responsible adult for the duration of the walk.
 Minimum age is 8 years old.

 Yes, groups are very welcome however we do recommend you pre-register to save time on the day.
 You don’t need to tell us that you are walking as a group if you don’t want to.
 It will be easy to find each other and walk together as a group on the day.